 Bali named among top post-pandemic destinations

-As one of the world’s top travel destination in Asia, Bali boasts everything nature has to offer from the sprawling expanse of sandy white beaches skirting the islands, scenic lakes, gorgeous waterfalls, iconic rice fields to sacred temples.
+As one of Asia’s top travel destinations, Bali boasts everything nature has to offer, from the sprawling expanse of sandy white beaches skirting the islands, scenic lakes, gorgeous waterfalls, and iconic rice fields to sacred temples.

-It is therefore no surprise that Bali has topped the list of most searched post-pandemic destinations by Indonesian and international travellers alike.
+Therefore, it is no surprise that Bali has topped the list of most searched post-pandemic destinations by Indonesian and international travelers.

 The travel industry has been hit hard by COVID.
-Prior to that, tourists were flocking to Bali all year round.
-Astute property investors and international home buyers cashed in on this phenomenon, snapping up properties all over Bali with great fervor and this effect has continued despite the coronavirus pandemic.
+Before that, tourists were flocking to Bali all year round.
+Astute property investors and international home buyers cashed in on this phenomenon, snapping up properties all over Bali with great enthusiasm, and this effect has continued despite the coronavirus pandemic.

 $500bn Rupiah being invested to spur domestic tourism in Indonesia

-To stimulate domestic tourism in Indonesia, the Indonesian government has granted 443 billion rupiah to airlines in the form of discounts for flights to local tourist destinations such as Bali.
-Some 100 billion rupiah is also being allotted to promotional activities to spur domestic tourism.
+To stimulate domestic tourism in Indonesia, the Indonesian government has granted 443 billion rupiahs to airlines in the form of discounts for flights to local tourist destinations such as Bali.
+Some 100 billion rupiahs are also being allotted for promotional activities to spur domestic tourism.

-In addition, the government has launched a joint holiday program called “Cuti Bersama” or collective leave, to prolong holiday weekends and to encourage 4 -day weekends.
-This has translated into significant increases in search volume for domestic tourist destinations such as Bali, Lombok and Yogyakarta.
+In addition, the government has launched a joint holiday program called “Cuti Bersama,” or collective leave, to prolong holiday weekends and encourage 4 -day weekends.
+This has translated into significant increases in search volume for domestic tourist destinations such as Bali, Lombok, and Yogyakarta.

 In fact, since restarting domestic tourism at the end of July 2020, Bali has seen an increase of more than 100% in domestic arrivals.

-Although most would expect the biggest source of Bali tourism to be from international visitors, the island in fact received 10.7 million domestic arrivals in 2019, a much higher figure as compared to the recorded 6.3 million international arrivals.
-Total revenue generated by domestic arrivals in Bali in 2019, was almost equivalent to the US$8 billion contributed by international tourism.
+Although most would expect the most significant source of Bali tourism to be international visitors, the island received 10.7 million domestic arrivals in 2019, a much higher figure than the recorded 6.3 million international arrivals.
+Total revenue generated by domestic arrivals in Bali in 2019 was almost equivalent to the US$8 billion contributed by international tourism.

 Bali plans to re-open to international tourists as early as June 2021

-On 26th March 2021, the Indonesian Minister of Tourism officially announced the opening of several “Green Zones” in Bali where the plan is to vaccinate the entire community within these zones to make way for safe travel for vaccinated tourists by June or July 2021.
-The government is also reportedly creating travel bubbles with various countries to boost tourism, such as China, Netherlands, Singapore, the United Arab Emirates, and other Middle Eastern countries, on the back of the government’s success in controlling the coronavirus outbreak in Bali.
+On 26th March 2021, the Indonesian Minister of Tourism officially announced the opening several “Green Zones” in Bali.
+The plan is to vaccinate the entire community within these zones to ensure safe travel for vaccinated tourists by June or July 2021.
+The government is also reportedly creating travel bubbles with various countries to boost tourism, such as China, the Netherlands, Singapore, the United Arab Emirates, and other Middle Eastern countries, on the back of the government’s success in controlling the coronavirus outbreak in Bali.

-One thing is for sure – Bali is a popular hotspot for tourists, and this is unlikely to change, even in the far future.
+One thing is for sure – Bali is a popular hotspot for tourists, which is unlikely to change, even in the far future.

-Canggu, the surfing mecca and cooler underground alternative to its neighbour, Seminyak
+Canggu, the surfing mecca and cooler underground alternative to its neighbor, Seminyak

-There are many things that makes Canggu irresistible, from the green juice bars, the arty aesthetic galleries to the local warungs and hideaway hotels.
-Not too far down the road, city-slick restaurants, co-working spaces, and a thriving coffee scene has sprung up over the years, creating the perfect marriage between the surf scene and the coastal community.
+Many things make Canggu irresistible, from the green juice bars and the arty aesthetic galleries to the local warungs and hideaway hotels.
+Not too far down the road, city-slick restaurants, co-working spaces, and a thriving coffee scene have sprung up over the years, creating the perfect marriage between the surf scene and the coastal community.

 Once a largely rural area away from the tourist-laden areas, Canggu is now capturing the attention of many hungry investors due to its rapid development and stellar location.
-This up-and-coming area, offers all the amenities that Seminyak and Kuta has, with a touch of tranquility that the other two bustling locations lack.
+This up-and-coming area offers all the amenities that Seminyak and Kuta have, with a touch of tranquility that the other two bustling locations lack.

 For that reason alone, construction activity has been most pronounced in Canggu where property boom has seen land value increase 40% – 50% in the last 10 years, driven up by strong interest from foreign investors.